scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 ## Create the NFT Family

-Our NFT will exist on the X-Chain, so to create our family we&rsquo;ll call `avm.createNFTAsset`, which is a method of the [X-Chain&rsquo;s API.](../api/avm.md)
+Our NFT will exist on the X-Chain, so to first create our family we&rsquo;ll call `avm.createNFTAsset`, which is a method of the [X-Chain&rsquo;s API.](../api/avm.md#avmcreatenftasset)

 The signature for this method is: